sfptotal/SFPTotal-Wizard/README.md

 Please, <a href="https://github.com/sfptotal/SFPTotal-Wizard/issues">create an issue</a> when you have any problem or would like to inform SFPTotal Team about bugs or popose any feature.

 ## What's next

+Please visit the project wiki and get more about opportunities and main functions of the software and the coding boards.

 https://github.com/sfptotal/SFPTotal-Wizard/wiki